ye7ia10/Instagram-like-android-application/README.md

-# Instagram-like-android-application
-# Android Application like Instagram.
+# Android Application like Instagram :
   * Developed in Java Using Android Studio IDE :
   * Firebase is used in Authentication, real time database and storage.
   * Users can search for each other.